-- Continue to provide supports through the equity and anti-oppression team to foster a sense of belonging and connection for all students. - Continued partnerships with Vancouver Coastal Health, Ministry of Children and Family Development, Child and Youth Mental Health, Watari Support Services, PLEA Community Services and Exploitation Education Institute to support elementary and secondary teachers with wellness resources including prevention, health promotion, mental health literacy, substance use and harm reduction, as well as physical and sexual health. - Continue to focus on career pathways that support student interest, passions and their unique identity.
+- Continue to provide supports through the equity and anti-oppression team to foster a sense of belonging and connection for all students. - Continue to partner with Vancouver Coastal Health, Ministry of Children and Family Development, Child and Youth Mental Health, Watari Support Services, PLEA Community Services and Exploitation Education Institute to support elementary and secondary teachers with wellness resources including prevention, health promotion, mental health literacy, substance use and harm reduction, as well as physical and sexual health. - Continue to focus on career pathways that support student interest, passions and their unique identity. - Continue to focus on the reimagined School Liaison Officer (SLO) program, now in its second year with VSB, to support safe and inclusive school environments.